jax-ml/jax-ai-stack/docs/JAX_machine_translation.md

     return jnp.mean(loss)
 ```

-While in the original tutorial most of the model and training details happen inside keras, me make them explicit here in our step functions, which are later used in `train_one_epoch` and `eval_model`.
+While in the original tutorial most of the model and training details happen inside keras, we make them explicit here in our step functions, which are later used in `train_one_epoch` and `eval_model`.

 ```{code-cell} ipython3
 @nnx.jit